UnofficialJuliaMirror/ConicIP.jl-0bc01f2c-55c2-58f2-9882-94a900939fb1/README.md

 IntPoint.jl: A Pure Julia Conic QP Solver
 ==

-Intpoint is an interior point solver based on [cvxopt](http://cvxopt.org/) for quadratic programs with polyhedral (here denoted `𝑅`) and second order cone (denoted `𝑄`) constraints.
+Intpoint is an interior point solver inspired by [cvxopt](http://cvxopt.org/) for quadratic programs with polyhedral (here denoted `𝑅`) and second order cone (denoted `𝑄`) constraints.
 Since `Intpoint` is written in Julia, it allows abstract input and allows callbacks for it's most computationaly intensive internal routines.

-#### Usage
+#### Basic Usage

 Intpoint has the interface
 ```julia